nitrogenlabs/arkhamjs/packages/arkhamjs-example-ts-react/README.md

 ### `yarn test`

-Runs all unit tests within your app with Jest.
+Runs all unit tests within the app with Jest.

 ### `yarn production`

 Run tests and then, on success, compile your application for a production environment.

-### `yarn dev`

-Compile your application for a development environment.
-Run local development web server.
-The default web server url is: `localhost:8080`.

 ## Configuration